UK sanctions regime

 • consider whether the work you have been asked to do is permissible from a sanctions perspective

-• in respect of your fees, consider whether a General Licence applies and, if not, contact OFSI to get a licence to deal with the funds
+• in respect of your fees, consider whether a general licence applies and, if not, contact OFSI to get a licence to deal with the funds

 • consider whether you have a suspicion of money laundering or terrorist financing which requires a suspicious activity report to the National Crime Agency (NCA)

 The last point is important because the sanctions regime applies in addition to reporting obligations under anti-money laundering and counter-terrorist financing legislation, including the 2011 regulations.
-For example you’ll need to consider whether to apply enhanced due diligence measures when dealing with a person or entity from a high-risk third country.

 There may be circumstances where a report to the NCA is not required.
 For example, a person on the sanctions list may be suspected of terrorist involvement but may not have received a benefit from, or been involved in, raising funds for those activities.

-The transaction they may be asking you to undertake could have no involvement with their alleged terrorist activities, for example a divorce or personal injury claim.
+The transaction they may be asking you to undertake could have no involvement with their alleged terrorist activities: for example, a divorce or personal injury claim.

-Even where you’re satisfied you do not need to make a report to the NCA you must not deal with the resources of the designated person without OFSI’s approval.
+Even where you’re satisfied you do not need to make a report to the NCA, you must not deal with the resources of the designated person without OFSI’s approval.

 You can discuss the person’s sanctioned status with them without being concerned about tipping off, as the sanctions list is public information.